Samsung/tizen-docs/docs/platform/porting/graphics-and-ui.md

 | `libtbm-exynos` | [platform/adaptation/samsung_exynos/libtbm-exynos](https://review.tizen.org/gerrit/gitweb?p=platform/adaptation/samsung_exynos/libtbm-exynos.git;a=summary) | Backend for a target device which uses the exynos chipset only.
 The `exynos` backend module uses the `drm` gem memory interface but some `ioctl` are only provided by `exynos drm` kernel. |
 | `libtbm-vigs`   | [platform/adaptation/emulator/libtbm-vigs](https://review.tizen.org/gerrit/gitweb?p=platform/adaptation/emulator/libtbm-vigs.git;a=summary) | Backend for a target device which supports the VIGS interface.
 The `vigs` backend is used by the emulator target. |

-### Testing the Porting Result
+### Testing Porting Result

 TBM offers `tbm-haltests` that allows you to test and verify the porting result.
 The `tbm-haltests` tool is included in the `libtbm-haltests` package that can be downloaded from the [platform binary's snapshot repository](https://download.tizen.org/snapshots/tizen/unified/latest/repos/standard/packages/).
 It depends on the `gtest` package and it can be downloaded from the [platform's snapshot repository](https://download.tizen.org/snapshots/tizen/unified/latest/repos/standard/packages/).

 ### Checking TDM Log Messages

-TBM uses dlog to print the debug messages.
+TBM uses `dlog` to print the debug messages.
 To show the TBM run time log, use the following message:

 ```
 $ dlogutil -v threadtime TBM